This company combines impressive quality with a generous valuation: Canada Goose Holdings Inc. (GOOS) - The Dwinnex

 Ratios:

-For a deeper understanding of Canada Goose Holdings Inc.’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 31.42 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 45.47.
+To gain a deeper understanding of GOOS’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 33.97 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 49.16.
 For the most recent quarter (mrq), Quick Ratio is recorded 0.90 and its Current Ratio is at 2.20.
 In the meantime, Its Debt-to-Equity ratio is 2.34 whereas as Long-Term Debt/Eq ratio is at 1.99.

 Upgrades & Downgrades